UNINETTSigma2/documentation/software/containers.md

 ```{note}
 Please let us know if you find more reasens for using containers
 ```
+ - If you have a software stack or a pipeline already setup somewhere else and you want to bring it as it is to one of the HPC systems
      - Containers give the users the flexibility to bring a full software stack to the cluster which has already been set up, which can make software installations and dependencies more reproducible and more portable across clusters.
+ - The software you want to use is only available as a container image
+ - You need to use system level installations, e.g. the procedure involved apt-get install SOMETHING
+ - You have a old software that needs some older dependencies and older kernel
+ - You need a specific version of a software to run another software, e.g. CUDA

+# When not to use containers on NRIS HPC systems
+ - If the software you are planing to to use already installed as a module(s), then better to use that module or collection of modules
+ - Windows containers.
+On NRIS HPC systems only containers that uses UNIX kernel would work
+ - If you do not know what the container is exactly for. i.e. found a command on the internet and just want to try it

 # How to access singularity on NRIS HPC systems
 Singularity is already installed globally on all our systems, and should be